Citation techniques and styles

 The aim of referencing is to let your readers know which sources you have used for your work.

 There are several ways of referencing.
-A few of the most widely used styles are APA, Harvard, Vancouver etc. If you're not sure which style to use, please contact your department or teacher.
+A few of the most widely used styles are APA, Harvard and Vancouver.
+If you're not sure which style to use, please contact your department or teacher.

-When using a reference management tool such as RefWorks, your references are presented automatically according to the citation style of your choice.
+When using a reference management tool, such as RefWorks or EndNote, your references are presented automatically according to the citation style of your choice.
 You won't have to enter your references manually.

-Referencing - how does it work?
-Learn to interpret references and how to cite your sources correctly with this guide from Blekinge Institute of Technology Library.
+You can learn to interpret references and how to cite your sources correctly with this guide from Blekinge Institute of Technology Library: Referencing - how does it work?

 When publishing in a scientific journal, consideration has to be taken to the style of referencing of the specific journal.
 This information is usually linked under Author instructions on the journal's web page.